zeek/zeek-docs/doc/scripts/base/frameworks/notice/weird.zeek.rst

    logging stream before the data is actually written.

-   :rec: The weird columns about to be logged to the weird stream.
+   :param rec: The weird columns about to be logged to the weird stream.

 Hooks
 #####